adelr/DinkumDataBlog/content/post/2019-03-28-polyglot_wrangling.md

 ---

-### Which transactions occured in the month of March only (irrespective of the year)?
+### Which transactions occured in the month of March only?

 The `payment` table has a `payment_date` feature from which we will need to extract the month.